General Resort Information

 Will I be able to do laundry?
 Will someone do it for me?

-Laundry facilities are located just outside the Never Land Club.
+Laundry facilities are located just outside Lilo's Playhouse (kids club).
 The facilities are small, however, and you may be faced with quite a wait for machines to be free.
 For a price, laundry and dry cleaning service is available, featuring one-day service.

 What other lesser-known things can I find at the Polynesian?